What's a War Rug?

 A presumably unknown missile & an aircraft carrier are shown.
 This is most likely alluding to the initial air strikes on Afghanistan.

-Drone Pattern Rugs (Click '+' for more info)
+Drone Pattern War Rugs

 A depiction of the MQ-1 Predator dones.
 Newer rugs depict newer drones such as the AQ-9 Reaper, But the pictured rug's pattern is far more common.
 Other surveilance craft can sometimes be seen on the rugs as well.